Called in 2011

 E & others v C & others – acting for five tenants in a case concerning whether the grant of a tenancy was protected under the Landlord & Tenant Act 1954.

 DB v 107 FR – appearing in the First Tier Tribunal (Property Chamber) on a successful application for adverse possession of a garage.

 K v I – representing the landlord in an unlawful eviction claim, which settled for 10% of the damages claimed.

 K v Trustees in Bankruptcy & others – acting for a debtor in a successful application to annul a bankruptcy order with arguments over service of the petition and the meaning of “liquidated damages”.

-Advising and appearing for the applicant in a contested late-night premises licence application where he was successful in obtaining both an alcohol licence and an increase in operating hours.
+Re WM – Appearing for the applicant in a contested late-night premises application where he was successful in obtaining a new alcohol licence.

 LBN v L & Others – Edward was led acting for the local authority in a two-week prosecution under the Housing Act 2004 of 10 defendants.
 Convictions were secured against all defendants.
 One of the largest prosecutions of its kind.